 2. Medal Labels – Show off your achievements

 Wine medal labels are often used by consumers as a helpful shopping guide, and can be a great way to communicate the quality of your wine.
 These can be applied as a separate label for one or multiple medals, or can be included in your main label design.
-The key to using medal labels is authenticity and trust, so make sure to follow industry guidelines on best practice such as the Winemakers’ Federation of Australia code of practice for the display of awards.
+The key to using medal labels is authenticity and trust, so make sure to follow industry guidelines on best practice such as the Australian Grape & Wine Industry Display of Awards Code of Practice.

 3. Embellishment Selection – Wise choices pay off

 A few choice embellishment details and you can really take your wine label to the next level in terms of attention to detail and crafting the right vibe.
 Simplicity is sometimes the key to creating a show-stopping custom label that communicates a classic and elegant look.
 On the other hand, over-styling your label with multiple elements and embellishments can be perfect for handcrafted and quirky brand personalities.
 Read on to learn more about each of the embellishment options.